Verifying Chemical Reaction Network Implementations: A Pathway Decomposition Approach: Motivations for a new theory

 We note an important distinction between the various notions of equivalence discussed here and those found in the Petri net literature.
 Whereas two Petri nets are compared for (reachability/trace/bisimulation)-equivalence for a particular initial state~\cite{PEM99}, we are concerned about the various notions of equivalence of two CRNs for \textit{all} initial states.
 This distinction may limit the applicability of common verification methodologies and software tools~\cite{Holzmann1997,BM2010}, since the set of initial states is by necessity always infinite (and the set of reachable states from a particular initial state may also be infinite).
-Finally, we note that \cite{Lakin} proposes yet another notion of equivalence based on serializability, which works on a limited class of implementations in which there is not too much crosstalk between pathways implementing different formal reactions.
-Interestingly, when restricted to such implementations, the notion of serializability and our notion of pathway decomposition have a close (if not exact) correspondence.
+Finally, we note that \cite{Lakin} proposes yet another notion of equivalence based on serializability from database and concurrency theory.
+The serializability result works on a class of implementations that are ``modular''.
+Formal reactions are \textit{encoded} by a set of implementation reactions and species.
+Roughly speaking, modular implementations ensure that each formal reaction has a unique and correct encoding that does not ``cross-talk'' with the encodings of other formal reactions.
+In general, this results in a one-to-one mapping between formal reactions and their encodings.
+Implementation CRNs satisfying the formal modularity definitions of \cite{Lakin} will correctly emulate their target CRN.
+However, this class of implementation CRNs precludes those that utilize ``delayed choice''.
+Interestingly, when restricted to ``modular'' implementations, the notion of serializability and our notion of pathway decomposition have a close correspondence.

 Our approach (originally developed in \cite{S11}) differs from any of the above in that we ignore the target CRN and pay attention only to the implementation CRN.
 Namely, we simply try to infer what CRN the given implementation would look like in a hypothetical world where we cannot observe the intermediate species.
 We call this notion ``formal basis.''
-We show that not only is the formal basis unique for any valid implementation, but it also has the nice property that a CRN that does not have any intermediate species has itself as its formal basis.
-This leads us to a nice definition of CRN equivalence; we can simply declare two CRNs to be equivalent if and only if they have the same formal basis.
-Therefore, unlike many other approaches, our definition is actually an equivalence relation and therefore even allows for the comparison of an implementation with another implementation.
+We show that not only is the formal basis unique for any valid implementation, but it also has the convenient property that a CRN that does not have any intermediate species has itself as its formal basis.
+This leads us to a simple definition of CRN equivalence; we can declare two CRNs to be equivalent if and only if they have the same formal basis.
+Therefore, unlike trace equivalence or weak bisimulation \cite{Qing,Johnson2016}, our definition is actually an equivalence relation and therefore even allows for the comparison of an implementation with another implementation.